adonisjs/v5-docs/content/guides/views/data-flow.md

 <title> {{ title }} </title>
 ```

-The inline variables have the same scope as you define a variable in Javascript.
+The inline variables have the same scope as you define a variable in JavaScript.
 For example: If the variable is defined inside the each block, you cannot access it outside the each block.

 ```edge
 @each(item in cart)